damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

   - Imperial Wrench Set
   - Etc.
  5. Description of joining technology
-  - screwing
+  - Screwing
-  - bolting
+  - Bolting
-  - etc
+  - Etc.

 How to visualize of the assembly or disasembly process?